Nyakuma101/Nuerbasics/README.md

 ## Implementation

-I will be using React and Node.js
+I will be using React

 ### Tech Stack